cbarraco/icecc-daemon/README.md

 # icecc-daemon

 The iceccd daemon running in a Docker container.
+Learn more about icecream here: https://github.com/icecc/icecream

 By running this on a remote computer, that computer will be enrolled into your icecream build infastructure as a worker node.
-This icecc daemon also needs to have a icecc scheudler running to distribute and manage the worker nodes including this one.
+This icecc daemon also needs to have a icecc scheduler running to distribute and manage the worker nodes including this one.
 You can start a scheduler using my other Docker image here: https://hub.docker.com/r/cbarraco/icecc-scheduler

 # Running the Container
 You can use this command to pull the container from Docker Hub and run it: